-

 "Will no one rid me of this troublesome priest?" said of Thomas

-Becket by Henry II); it's seemingly endemic to the social
+Becket by Henry II); it's seemingly intrinsic to the social

 dynamics of hierarchical associations, as evinced by military and